 When you’re ready to look in person, take the time to test mattresses.
 Lie on a mattress in your favorite sleeping position for several minutes.
 Think about how it feels.
 Do you feel pressure anywhere?
 How would lying on it for an hour feel?
 Think about your neck, shoulder, back and hips.
 Think about any injuries you currently have and how it makes you feel.
 Test several mattresses before you choose one.
 And before buying, check on the return policy.
 Many companies offer upwards of 120 days to try it out, although beware return shipping and restocking fees.

 Also, consider a less well-known brand.
 While brands like Tempur-Pedic, Serta and Simmons are familiar and reliable, they have also been marked up many times over by the time they reach the showroom where you are seeing them.
-There are several companies that will sell great mattresses to you directly at a fraction of the cost of a name brand mattress from a furniture or mattress store.
+There are several companies that will sell great mattresses to you directly at a fraction of the cost of a name brand mattress from a furniture or mattress store: Casper, Purple, Nolah, Level Sleep to name a few.
 However, you might be then taking a risk on a mattress without laying on it first.
 Below I’ll list some local Charlottesville stores that I’ve had good experiences in, and some well-reviewed online mattress companies that you may not have heard of.

 Atlantic Organic Sleep Shop: I spoke with Sydney, who was very helpful.
 She showed me several latex and latex hybrid mattresses.

 Essentials by Classic Furniture: Ask for Zeke, and he’ll take good care of you.